A Guide to Test Driving a Car or Campervan to Buy in New Zealand

-The three steps of buying a car in New Zealand.
-Make sure to check all our articles on the subject.
+There are three main steps to buying a car or campervan in New Zealand.
+Make sure to check all our articles on the subject:

-Choose the best route for a test drive
+Choose the Best Route for a Test Drive

 Ideally, you will want a bit of highway to take some speed and a hill to test the engine.
-Luckily, New Zealand has almost only that, so the mix should not be hard to find.Ask the seller, as theyshould know the area welland can guide you to the right place.
+Luckily, New Zealand has almost only that, so the mix should not be hard to find.

-During the test drive
+During the Test Drive

 Off you go, the road is yours!
 You will have a bunch of things to check before feeling confident that this will be a decent ride.

-What to Check first
+What to Check First

 Before taking to the open road, drive around the car park or street to see if:

-- The car goes straight when the steering wheel is straight.
+- The car goes straight when the steering wheel is straight

 - Check that the car stops straight.